How to Teach English to Kindergarteners: Tips and Activities You Can Rely On

 And believe me, kindergarteners are the first to know when you’re not being consistent or fair with your rewards!

-3. Keep Kid-friendly English Activities in Your Back Pocket
+3. Prepare Kid-friendly English Activities

-Below are some ideas for activities that you can add in your lessons.
+A good kindergarten teacher is one who’s energetic and comes prepared with a lot of activities.
+Below are some ideas for activities that you can add to your lessons.

 Nursery Rhymes